Middle-earth: Shadow of War

 - 7 % negative mentions

 Character development in the game is a mixed bag, with some players praising the gradual transformation of key characters like Celebrimbor and the engaging Nemesis system that adds depth to orc personalities.
-However, many reviewers criticize the overall character development as lacking, with some characters feeling underdeveloped or their arcs being clichéd and unengaging.
-While the game features a solid skill tree and customization options, the narrative and character progression often fail to resonate, leaving players wanting more depth and investment in the story.
+However, many critiques highlight a lack of investment in side characters, repetitive storytelling, and a reliance on clichés, leading to a perception of poor overall character development.
+While the skill tree system offers customization, it often feels disconnected from meaningful narrative progression, leaving players wanting more depth and coherence in character arcs.

 “The narrative is bolstered by strong voice acting and character development; it has one of the richest stories I've seen in a video game in a while.”

-“The character development is astounding, very well done, and the game is an absolute riot.”
+“The character development is astounding, very, very well done, and the game is an absolute riot.”

 “Love the character development and the fact that enemies return changed due to previous deaths.”